4 min read

 5. There has to be objective evidence for every finding (conforming or non-conforming): photos, photocopies of documents and records (today’s digital cameras with high resolution make it easier to just take a picture of the document instead of photocopying), digital records, files and anything else that might be useful to support a finding.

-6. The Audit Report has to be issued within 2 weeks after the Audit: There are many auditors that prefer to issue the report immediately.
+6. The Audit Report has to be issued within 2 weeks after the Audit (or within the agreed time): There are many auditors that prefer to issue the report immediately.
 For me this is not enough and it results in poor reports.
 There are many times (especially in a construction site) that you need to go back in the office to check drawings, contracts, specifications and other documents or records.
 There are even many cases that the audittee cannot provide evidence of confomity immediately (documents, records etc) so he has to agree with the auditor to send over the required documents within a reasonable timeframe.
 In my opinion the Audit Report should be issued within 2 weeks.

 7. Any finding during the Audit has to be agreed at the closing meeting: If it is not agreed during that meeting, it shouldn’t be stated in the report and shouldn’t be raised as NCR or observation or else.